 I’ve completed projects with Google, the National Citizens Coalition, and the Canadian Taxpayers Federation to name a few.
 In December of 2008, I organized Rally for Canada, a coast-to-coast set of rallies held in 24 cities to protest the coalition proposed by the Liberals, NDP and the Bloc Quebecois.

-In December 2010, I joined the National Citizens Coalition as Director at the organization.
-I will be organizing campaigns and speaking on behalf of our initiatives to advance free market and conservative ideas in Canada.
+In December 2010, I joined the National Citizens Coalition as National Director.
+I modernized fundraising and advocacy campaigns for the organization to advance free market and conservative ideas in Canada.

 Please feel free to browse through my website and to read my posts.
 I try to keep this site updated on a regular basis, so I hope to see you back here soon!